 It wasn't all roses, though.
 Cisco IOS (never iOS!) was the heart of all its most successful and profitable products, and the maintenance burden was massive.
 At one point we calculated that we were maintaining about 750 distinct versions of the code.
 At the same time there were two huge (and as it turned out misguided and ultimately unsuccessful) infrastructure projects going on, which each required major disruptive change throughout the entire code base.
 At my very last all-hands meeting before I left Cisco, one developer summarised it neatly in a so-called question: "We spend nearly all our time fixing bugs and committing them into dozens of subtly different branches, and the rare actual development we do is forced upon us by projects that are nothing to do with us.
 We never get to do anything for the benefit of the stuff we actually own.
 Isn't something seriously wrong?"
 Well, I was their VP, I could hardly agree with them.
 Not openly anyway, though it was exactly what I thought too.

 Our traumatic move from Valbonne to California took place in June 2001.
 For four years I did what I'd been told was wanted, injecting leadership into the group, encouraging good ideas, defending my team (nearly 500 people) from the bureaucratic madness of a giant company, trying to juggle the conflicting demands of a dozen hardware fiefdoms.
 We made some pretty cool stuff happen.
 Then it slowly dawned on me that actually this was the last thing anyone wanted me to do.
 What they really wanted the IOS team to do was fix bugs and keep its mouth shut.
 There were some serious egos in Cisco (still are, though mostly not the same ones) and they were the ones in charge.
 It didn't help that we'd had our own management turmoil.
-The protective, supportive and incredibly smart manager who'd brought me to the US had been replaced by a complete idiot whose preoccupation (and sole talent) was brown-nosing all he could, keeping his job, and surrounding himself with equally clueless yes-men who owed everything to him.
+The protective, supportive and incredibly smart manager who'd brought me to the US had been replaced by a complete idiot whose preoccupation (and sole talent) was brown-nosing all he could, and trying to keep his job.
 The only good thing he ever did for Cisco - but it was really good - was to take a senior position at one of their major competitors, where he single-handedly demolished their entire core software base.